MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMDriverPackage.md

 ```

 ### -InputObject

-Specifies a driver package object.
-To obtain a **CMDriverPackage** object, use the [Get-CMDriverPackage](Get-CMDriverPackage.md) cmdlet.
+Specify a driver package object to export.
+To get this object, use the [Get-CMDriverPackage](Get-CMDriverPackage.md) cmdlet.

 ```yaml
 Type: IResultObject